ChrisHamilton91/flood-fill-base64/README.md

 `npm i`

-Then boot the vite web server:
+Then boot the Vite web server:

 `npx vite`